Milo123459/tyvn/README.md

 - - - R: Type that the array should expect to return.
 - - input: T: Something inputted.
 Must have same type as T.
 - - length: number: What the max length of each sub array is.
+- filterMap
+- - - T: Type of the array that'll be inputted.
+- - - R: The type you want the return array to be.
+- - arr: Array&lt;T&gt; The input array.
+Must be the same type as T
+- - filter: FilterFn&lt;T,R&gt;: The filter function.
+Looks like so: `(accept, deny, value, index, array)`
   </details>

 # Object Functions